-Sadly the comic based movies starring women have had a terrible track record and one that studio execs can easily point to in their defense.
+Sadly the comic-based movies starring women have had a terrible track record and one that studio execs can easily point to in their defence.
 Christopher’s Superman: The Movie was a box office bonanza while Helen Slater as Supergirl flopped faster than a speeding bullet.
 Why did a Man of Steel beat out a Girl of Steel?
 Answer: Because the second one was terrible beyond measure.
-Nothing to do with the source material or the character just that the Supergirl movie was given a much smaller budget and a half-assed script with a plot that wouldn’t survive the scrutiny of a five year old.
+Nothing to do with the source material or the character just that the Supergirl movie was given a much smaller budget and a half-assed script with a plot that wouldn’t survive the scrutiny of a five-year-old.
 It never had a chance.

-But today we are not going to get into the Salkind’s horrible treatment of Superman’s cousin, I’ll get to her at a later date, but one of the other giant female characters in comicdom which would be DC’s Catwoman.
-And no not the cool and exciting foil of Batman as portrayed by Anne Hathaway in The Dark Knight Rises or even the dark and tormented Selina Kyle depicted by Michelle Phieffer in Tim Burton’s Batman Returns, no this is the 2004 movie directed by Pitof and starring Halle Berry as Selina Kyle who in this version is a struggling artist working for an evil cosmetic company.
+But today we are not going to get into the Salkind’s horrible treatment of Superman’s cousin, I’ve already covered that disaster, but one of the other giant female characters in comicdom, which would be DC’s Catwoman.
+And no not the sexy sultry Julie Newmar or the marvellously malevolent Eartha Kitt from the Adam West Batman series, nor will this film feature the exciting foil of Batman as portrayed by Anne Hathaway in The Dark Knight Rises or even the dark and tormented Selina Kyle depicted by Michelle Pfeiffer in Tim Burton’s Batman Returns, no this is the 2004 movie directed by Pitof and starring Halle Berry as Selina Kyle who in this version is a struggling artist working for an evil cosmetic company.
 Girl Power!

-Our movie starts with Patience Philips (Halle Berry) floating in water, her voice over proclaiming that she is dead.
-Is it a really good idea for filmmakers to start off with a homage/rip off of a classic like Sunset Boulevard?
+Our movie starts with Patience Philips (Halle Berry) floating in a body of water, her voice-over proclaiming that she is dead.
+Is it a really good idea for filmmakers to start off with a homage/rip-off of a classic like Sunset Boulevard?
 I just can’t see how reminding the audience of much better films will help with yours.
-Either the audience will be unfamiliar with source movie you are “referencing” (which for this target audience is likely the case which means it’s not so much an homage as just plain theft), or if they are familiar with that film than you will most likely just piss them off.
+Either the audience will be unfamiliar with the source material you are “referencing” (which for this target audience is likely the case which means it’s not so much an homage as just plain theft), or if they are familiar with that film then you will most likely just piss them off.

-The film jumps back in time to see Patience Philips rushing to job as commercial artist for a cosmetic firm.
+The film jumps back in time to see Patience Philips rushing to her job as a commercial artist for a cosmetic firm.
 We see her wacky co-workers, including stereotypical gay man, and chubby best girlfriend Sally (Alex Borstein).
-Her boss George Hedare (Lambert Wilson) yells at her a lot because he is a big meanie who doesn’t treat women with respect, and when she tries to deliver a layout to him in the middle of the night she overhears an evil cosmetic conspiracy, this is when our story takes off.
+Her boss George Hedare (Lambert Wilson) yells at her a lot because he is a big meanie who doesn’t treat women with respect, and when she tries to deliver a layout to him in the middle of the night she overhears an evil cosmetic conspiracy about how this new product lean can lead to scarring and eventual death, this is when our story takes off.

-Of course she is spotted during her ill-conceived eavesdropping and two thugs “kill” her by flushing her out into the river through a giant waste disposal pipe and this where we found her floating during the opening prologue.
+Of course, she is spotted during her ill-conceived eavesdropping and two thugs “kill” her by flushing her out into the river through a giant waste disposal pipe and this is where we found her floating during the opening prologue.
 She then is given the breath of life by a really bad CGI cat and thus she receives all these mystical cat powers.
-If this sounds dumb to you then the rest of the movie will be down right insulting.
+If this sounds dumb to you then the rest of the movie will be downright insulting.

-Let’s talk about her “Cat Powers” as this one of the film’s more idiotic ideas; Catwoman does not need super powers.
-Sure Tim Burton’s Batman Returns had a woman resurrected from the dead by cats and by the end you get the idea she may have nine lives, but she does not have the silly ass cat abilities that we see Halle Berry get.
-This Catwoman can land on her feet like cat, leaps around with super agility, and kick the ass of any two bit opponent, now I hear you saying, “That’s not so bad, and not terribly far off from the comic characters abilities” and your right but sadly this movie takes all those abilities to eleven and by that I mean CGI Super-Fu.
+Let’s talk about her “Cat Powers” as this is one of the film’s more idiotic ideas; Catwoman does not need superpowers.
+Sure, Tim Burton’s Batman Returns had a woman resurrected from the dead by cats, and by the end of that movie you get the idea she may have nine lives, but she does not have the silly ass cat abilities that we see Halle Berry receive.
+This Catwoman can land on her feet like a cat, leap around with super agility, and kick the ass of any two-bit opponent, now I hear you saying, “That’s not so bad, and not terribly far off from the comic characters abilities” and your right but sadly this movie takes all those abilities to eleven and by that I mean CGI Super-Fu.
 Both this Catwoman movie and the Daredevil film insist on making the heroes move around like Spider-Man.
 Neither of those characters is supposed to have super strength or kneecaps of titanium as would be required to have if one were to survive the things these two do on screen.

 • Can squeeze her head through steel bars.
 Weird and creepy looking.